lee-zhg/watson-voicebot/README.md

 #### Step 7.2 - If you are using dialog skill `skill-watson-photo.json`

-If you created your base chatbot by importing dialog skill `skill-watson-photo.json`, you may run the following test cases.
+If you created your underline chatbot by importing dialog skill `skill-watson-photo.json`, you may run the following test cases.
 Printing photos and ordering drinks.

 #### Test case #1